cygni/snakebot-client-js/snakebot-csharp/README.md

 - Cygni.Snake.SampleBot

 #### Cygni.Snake.Client
-This project contains, among other things, the SnakeClient, SnakeBot and Map classes.
+This project contains among other things, the SnakeClient, SnakeBot and Map classes.

 - SnakeClient: Provides the communication with the Cygni Snake server.
 - SnakeBot: Provides an abstract base class for snake bots.
-Should be extended when implementing your own bot.
 - Map: Provides an way to examine the state of the snake world.
 - IGameObserver: Interface for types that can observe games.
-Can be injected in SnakeClient.

 #### Cygni.Snake.Client.Tests
 Contains unit tests for the Cygni.Snake.Client library.

 #### Cygni.Snake.SampleBot
-Contains a sample console application.
-This projects illustrates how to connect to the Cygni Snake server using the SnakeClient bot in conjunction with a SnakeBot implementation.
+This project illustrates how to connect to the Cygni Snake server using a SnakeBot implementation and the SnakeClient class.

 - Program: The main entry point.
 Connects to the server and requests a new game.
 - MySnakeBot: The sample SnakeBot implementation.